Overview

 • Students will demonstrate knowledge of place-making, neighborhood structure, the Transect, building types, modes of mobility, pedestrian-oriented design, and site-specific concerns of environment, health, and climate.

-• Students will demonstrate the ability to design large scale site plans: delineating lands for conservation and lands for development, including streets, blocks and buildings; and deploying a variety of programmatic and quantitative data, and presentation media including illustrative renderings.
+• Students will demonstrate the ability to design large scale site plans: to delineate lands for conservation and lands for development, including streets, blocks and buildings; and to deploy a variety of programmatic and quantitative data, and presentation media, including illustrative renderings.